-Credits may be awarded for military training and/or experience based on the evaluation and recommendation by the American Council on Education (ACE).
+Credits may be awarded for military training and/or experience, informal online learning, and other college-level learning acquired outside a traditional academic institution based on the evaluation and recommendation by ACE.
 Students must submit transcripts of all coursework taken.